Exploratorium, San Francisco

 Alviso Environmental Education Center, San Jose

 Located in heart of the Don Edwards San Francisco Bay National Wildlife Refuge, the Alviso Environmental Education Center is surrounded by uplands, salt marshes, salt ponds, and a freshwater tidal slough and is located right on the Bay Trail.
 The building contains two classrooms, an auditorium and an enclosed observation tower.
 An open pavilion, trails, and a boardwalk through the salt marsh habitat make it easy to see and explore natural wonders of the South Bay.
 The building and portions of the trails are accessible to all people of varying abilities.
+This is a featured Vizzit Tour.

 Map Card #7